A practical guide to choosing the right probiotic category

 Where triple probiotic therapy fits

-Once the major probiotic categories make sense individually, the next question becomes whether different probiotic categories should ever be combined.
+Once the main probiotic categories make sense on their own, a natural next question is whether different categories are ever used together.

 Related gut and digestion guides